RodeWayne/wentaowan/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: "State: Job Seeker.
+#subtitle: "State: Job Seeker.
 Email: wanwentao93@gmail.com.
 Motto: The best theory comes from practice, and the best practice comes from theory."
+subtitle: "Recent Ph.D.
+Graduate | On the Job Market"

 profile:
   align: right